nccgroup/nccfsas/Tools/SharpZeroLogon/README.md

 ## Checking if the server is vulnerable

-To run the exploit, from a domain joined machine run the `SharpZeroLogon.exe` binary, providing the FQDN of the Domain Controller.
+To run the exploit, from a domain joined machine (see method below for non domain-joined) run the `SharpZeroLogon.exe` binary, providing the FQDN of the Domain Controller.

 Running it with only one argument will test whether the target Domain Controller is vulnerable to CVE-2020-1472.